galarragas/scalding-exercise/README.md

 - action: the HTTP verb associated to the operation
 - actionData: other information associated to the operation

-The purpose is extract statistics about the number of sessions per users.
+The purpose is extract statistics about the users session.
 In more detail we want to extract:

 - The average session duration
 - The average number of actions per session.

-A user session is defined by a series of user actions separated by an interval of time less than 10 minutes
+A user session is defined by a series of user actions separated by an interval of time less than 10 seconds

 ## Required Output